Iran travel advisories

 (3) When using a taxi, always check the destination and fare before getting in.
 Do not use unlicensed taxis.
 Also, when getting out of the car, check to make sure you have not left anything behind.

-(4) When traveling on long-distance buses or trains, always keep valuables close to your body and pay close attention to the behavior and words of other passengers.
+(5) When traveling on long-distance buses or trains, always keep valuables close to your body and be mindful of the behavior and words of other passengers.

 3. If you become a victim (1) If you become a victim, file a report at the nearest police station.